Kyriosity/read-write/README+/software/design/README+/design-samples.md

 # Design - Samples

-The planning and presentation of software features oblige one with a pictorial background.
+The planning and presentation of software features require a pictorial and encouraging background.
 We'll rely often on the next samples:\
 |- [Chess](#chess)\
 |- [Mathematics](#mathematics)\
 |- [Raster images](#raster-images)\